 Whiplash is the most common injury seen after a car crash.
-That’s not surprising, considering the fact that 40% of all crashes are rear-end collisions.
+That’s not surprising, considering the fact that 40% of all crashes are rear-ended collisions.
 Whether either driver sees the impending crash coming or not, it is likely that the collision will cause both of their heads to jerk suddenly, bending their necks at an extreme angle.
 It’s easy to see how this would cause intense muscle pain over the course of days or weeks.

 You may not realize it but car crashes can cause emotional damage as well as physical damage.
 Each category will manifest through different symptoms and require separate and unique treatment or care.
-The attorneys at Cox, Cox, Filo, Camel & Wilson may be able to help you receive damages to assist with the financial stress of both physical and emotional injuries.
+The car crash attorneys at Cox, Cox, Filo, Camel & Wilson may be able to help you receive damages to assist with the financial stress of both physical and emotional injuries.
 We have years of combined experience handling car crash claims with injuries like:

 - Spinal Cord Injury